folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm in my feelings when I slide, I mean" > In my feelings

-* To be “in one’s feelings” refers to a mental state in which someone is so emotionally dysregulated, overwhelmed or affected that they can no longer think rationally, strategically, objectively or empathetically.
+* To be “in one’s feelings” refers to a mental state in which someone is so emotionally dysregulated, overwhelmed, or affected that they can no longer think rationally, strategically, objectively, or empathetically.

 * It is notable that “In My Feelings” is also the title of Drake's record-breaking number one single from his 2018 album, *Scorpion*.
-On the track, Drake sings and raps about many of his typical themes including his feelings and sexual desire for numerous women.
+On the track, Drake sings and raps about many of his typical themes, including his feelings and sexual desire for numerous women.

-  * Trap, TrapMoneyBenny
+  * *Trap, TrapMoneyBenny
-  **This shit got me in my feelings***
+  **This shit got me in my feelings**
   Gotta be real with it, yeah

-  ***Kiki, do you love me?** Are you riding?
+  **Kiki, do you love me?** Are you riding?
   Say you'll never ever leave from beside me
   **'Cause I want ya, and I need ya**
   And I'm down for you always